Quick Facts about the Fujifilm XF 55-200mm F/3.5-4.8 R LM OIS Lens

-Now, when it comes to Bokeh Balls, the 55-200 performs rather poorly.
-It’s also really hard to get Bokeh balls, as the lens already starts at a somewhat small aperture for a telephoto zoom.
+Now, when it comes to Bokeh Balls, the 55-200 performs rather mid to poorly.
+It’s also really hard to get bokeh balls, as the lens already starts at a somewhat small aperture for a telephoto zoom.
 Here is a video to show what I mean.

 And here are some photos of the Bokeh Balls at a variety of apertures.